Getting ready to teach your child to ride a bike

 1. Pick the right spot

-You’ll need a flat, tarmacked space with no traffic.
-Sometimes, a slight downhill slope can help.
+Choose a flat, tarmacked area with no traffic.
+A gentle downhill slope can sometimes help your child gain momentum.

 2. Check your child's bike is the right size for learning